Picovoice/porcupine/README.md

 Try out Porcupine using its [interactive web demo](https://picovoice.ai/products/#wake-word-demo).
 You need a working microphone.

-Try out Porcupine by downloading it's
+Try out Porcupine by downloading its
 [Android demo application](https://play.google.com/store/apps/details?id=ai.picovoice.porcupine.demo&hl=en).
 The demo application allows you to test Porcupine on a variety of wake words in any environment.